shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 # Reviews-Intelligence-System for E-Commerce
-This repo contains the code to perform a 360-degree review analysis using.
+This repo contains the code to perform a 360-degree review analysis using:-
 •	Keyphrase extraction from User Reviews
 •	Sentiment Analysis on Reviews Using Deep learning technique.
 •	Review Clustering with ELMO Embedding.